Election Systems & Software

 Overview

-To make a selection the voter touches inside the box that displays their chosen candidate’s name.
+To make a selection, the voter touches inside the box that displays their chosen candidate’s name.
 If the voter properly selects the candidate’s name, the box appears green with a checkmark in the upper right corner.
 To deselect a candidate, the voter touches the box again and the checkmark and green highlight disappear.
 To write in a candidate, voters select the appropriate box marked “Write In” from the Personal Choice column; a keyboard appears for the voter to enter their chosen candidate’s name and the voter selects “Accept.”
 The voter’s write-in candidate’s name then appears along with other candidates on the ballot screen.
 When the voter is finished marking their selections, the voter should double-check their choices on the screen or on the summary screen, if so configured.
 If the voter is satisfied with their selections, the voter selects “Print Ballot” to print a summary paper record of their choices.

 The ExpressVote XL prints thermal summary cards, which are 4.25″ wide.
 The summary paper record is secured inside a self-contained attached module with a clear window to allow voters to review their printed choices, meaning the paper record is not directly accessible to voters.
-In English, the summary card lists voters’ choice(s) in each contest (rather than all options, like a traditional format ballot).
+In English, the summary card lists voters’ choice(s) in each contest, rather than all options, like a traditional format ballot.
 If the voter has skipped any contests, the printed card indicates “No selection.”
-The ExpressVote XL encodes the voter’s choices in non-human-readable bar codes and scans the bar codes to check for errors immediately after printing.
-After the voter reviews the printed record and is satisfied with their choices, they may select “Cast” to submit the vote.
-At that time, ExpressVote XL records the vote to permanent memory and drops the paper card into an attached receptacle.
-If at this point the voter decides to change a selection on their ballot, the voter must quit the voting session and request help from a poll worker to restart the voting process.
+The ExpressVote XL encodes the voter’s choices in machine-readable barcodes and scans the barcodes to check for errors immediately after printing.

 The ExpressVote XL tabulates the paper cards by reading the computerized bar code, not the human-readable text that the voter sees.
-The bar codes translate to coordinates on the corresponding paper ballot, not to the candidates’ names.
+The bar codes translate to the grid coordinates on the corresponding paper ballot, not to the candidates’ names.
 When the polls close, the machine can print out the race results and other information on a paper tape (if configured to do so).

 Voting Process